shadowban-eu/docker/README.md

 *Suppose you want the PWA to respond on `shadow-ban.dev`.*

-Start with generating the SSL certificate and key
+Start by generating the SSL certificate and key

 ```bash
 ./manage mkcert shadow-ban.dev